Coding with Shards¶

 Note

-Unlike defshards
+Unlike @define

-which group shards up for organization, defwire
+which group shards up for organization, @wire

 groups shards up to fulfill a purpose.
 As Wires are created with a purpose in mind, they should be appropriately named to reflect it.

 A Wire's lifetime ends once the final shard within it has been executed.
-To keep a Wire alive even after it has reached its end, we can set it to be loopable.
+To keep a Wire alive after it has reached its end, we can set it to be loopable.
 This is called a Looped Wire.

 A Looped Wire will continue running until its exit conditions have been met.